5 Best Patch Cables: Guide to Guitar Patch Cables

 What Is A Guitar Patch Cable?

 For those of you who weren’t already aware, a patch cable is a small cable that is typically used to connect effect pedals to one another.
-Patch cables shorten the amount of total length that you’re signal needs to travel through.
+Patch cables shorten the amount of total length that your signal needs to travel through.

 Think of it like this: your guitar, your pedals and your amp form a circuit.
 The more cable your signal needs to pass through the weaker it will become.
 This is why you’re going to sound a bit different if you use a 50 ft. cable as opposed to a 12 ft. cable.
 As your signal becomes weaker the top end frequencies are the first to go, so if you’re using too much cable eventually your tone is going to become muddy and inarticulate.